f.a.q.

 I have been through through many therapist with no success.
 How do I know this time will be different?

 One of the most important aspects of therapy is something called a therapeutic alliance.
 This is, simply put, the connection that you have with your therapist.
 For someone to be able to be successful in therapy they must know that they are safe from judgement and that their therapist is competent in their practice.
 Without this, it is difficult to be vulnerable enough to open up.
 It is also difficult to follow the advice of the therapist.
 As a therapist I understand that I will not connect with every client, and you must understand that you will not connect with every therapist.
 Sometimes it is important that we “shop around” to find a therapist that fits our needs.
+Sometimes it isn’t that Therapy doesn’t work for you, but instead the type of therapy you’ve received in the past didn’t work for you.
+A different approach and perspective can make a world of a difference.

 The first session that you have will be centered around this understanding.
-At Resolute Counseling we offer a free initial consultation to ensure that I am a good fit for you and your current needs.
+At Resolute Counseling we offer a free initial consultation to ensure that we am a good fit for you and your current needs.

 What is EMDR and can it help me?